gameinn1/HikaruNoGoSSA/README.md

 6: Perfectly recreated the FANTASY (Opening 3 plus karaoke) for episodes 61-75.

 7: Helped lots with the "Yukari Umezawa's Go Go Igo" titles from episode 36 onwards.

+8: Help with some really complex signs such as "AISHINDOU HOSPITAL" and masking for "GRAVE OF THE HONINBOU" sign in episode 61.

 ### Status Legend
 - ✅ Complete